2009 FIA WTCC Race of Morocco

 The 2009 FIA WTCC Race of Morocco (formally the 2009 FIA WTCC HSBC Race of Morocco) was the third round of the 2009 World Touring Car Championship season.
-It was held on 3 May 2009 at the Marrakech Street Circuit in Marrakech, Morocco.
+It was held on 3 May 2009 at the Marrakech Street Circuit in Marrakesh, Morocco.
 It was the inaugural running of the FIA WTCC Race of Morocco.

 The two races were won by Chevrolet's Robert Huff and Nicola Larini, the former taking the first win for the Chevrolet Cruze in the World Touring Car Championship.

 Background

 After the previous round in Mexico, Yvan Muller was tied at the top of the drivers' standings with SEAT Sport teammate Rickard Rydell.
 Félix Porteiro had established a 23 point lead over Tom Coronel in the Yokohama Independents' Trophy.

 This was the first FIA World Championship race to be held in Morocco since the 1958 Moroccan Grand Prix.
 The WTCC saw its first North African driver participate in an event when Mehdi Bennani joined the grid in an Exagon Engineering run SEAT León 2.0 TFSI.

 Other changes were made to Scuderia Proteam Motorsport expanded to three cars for Morocco to run a BMW 320si for Vito Postiglione, and Tom Boardman requested a new car which wouldn't have been ready for the Moroccan event so he elected to skip the round and focus on returning for the Race of France.